tweag/nickel/doc/manual/syntax.md

 -6.8
 ```

-There are a some predefined operators for working with numbers :
+There are some predefined operators for working with numbers:
 | Operator | Description                                          | Example       |
 |:--------:|:----------------------------------------------------:|:-------------:|
 | +        | The addition operator                                | `1 + 2 = 3`   |